JavaKoala/DAT-204-Final-Project/README.md

 ## Running the tests

-- The Tidyverse will need to be installed if not already
+- The Tidyverse and CA Tools will need to be installed if not already
   - `install.packages("tidyverse")`
+  - `install.packages("caTools")`

 ### Running the tests with RStudio